nfb77/ZoningNashville/README.md

  - Error: File Not Found: Ensure that the `data/` folder contains all required Excel files.
  - Missing Packages: Run `install.packages("package_name")` for any missing R packages.
- - Model Errors: Verify that the columns in the Excel files match those referenced in the code.
+ - Model Errors: Verify that the columns in the .CSV match those referenced in the code.

 ## **Notes & Assumptions**

- 1. Data Integrity: Ensure that Excel files in the `data/` folder are formatted correctly and column names match the script.
+ 1. Data Integrity: Ensure that .CSV files in the `data/` folder are formatted correctly and column names match the script.
  2. Year Range: The analysis covers data from 2000 to 2023.
  3. Outlier Removal: Sale prices above $2.5M or below $1 are excluded from the analysis.